MohsinaRahman/Virtualtourist/README.md

 ![alt text](https://github.com/MohsinaRahman/Virtualtourist/blob/master/pindeleted_page.png "Pindeleted Page")

 ### CollectionViewController
-User can download photos and edit an album for a location.
+A user can download photos and edit an album for a location.
 Users can also see the new collection or delete photos from existing albums

 ![alt text](https://github.com/MohsinaRahman/Virtualtourist/blob/master/loaded_page.png "Loaded Page")